rhysbrooks1/CS321-002-s25-team-09/README.md

 B-Tree will be similar to the objects we stored in the previous `Hashtable` assignment.
 You should call the relevant class `TreeObject` to represent the objects using the `Comparable` interface.

+### 4.4 Priority Queues

+TBD

 ## 5. Implementation
-We will create four programs:
+We will create three (or four, if doing the extra credit part) programs:

-- one that **wrangles the raw SSH file** into the form suitable for creating BTrees.
+- `SSHDataWrangler.java` (*Optional -- Extra Credit*)  to **wrangle the raw SSH file** into the form suitable for creating BTrees.

-- one that **creates a B-Tree** from a given wrangled SSH log file and outputs a query with all unique values found within the SSH log file as a Random-Access-File file of the B-Tree, a dump file (if applicable), and a SQL Database (if applicable).
+- `SSHCreateBTree.java`: to **create a B-Tree** from a given wrangled SSH log file and outputs a query with all unique values found within the SSH log file as a Random-Access-File file of the B-Tree, a dump file (if applicable), and a SQL Database (if applicable).

-- another for **searching a specified B-Tree** for top occurring activity pairs.
+- `SSHSearchBTree.java` for **searching a specified B-Tree** for top occurring activity pairs.
 The search program assumes that the user specified the proper B-Tree and top frequency count to use to output the top occurring searched queries.

-- and a final one for **searching in the SQL database** for the top occurring activity pairs.
-This database would be created as a by-product of the first program and contains the top search queries from searching the B-Tree.
+- `SSHSearchDatabase.java` to **search in the SQL database** for the top occurring activity pairs.
+This database would be created as a by-product of the `SSHCreateBTree.java` program and contains the top search queries from searching the B-Tree.

-The main Java classes should be named `SSHDataWrangler`, `SSHCreateBTree`, `SSHSearchBTree`, and `SSHSearchDatabase`.

 ### 5.1.
 Program Arguments
 The required arguments for the four programs are shown below: